shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

             <li>The reducer will apply the state modification</li>
             <li>then the reducer will return a new state</li>
         </ul>
-        <b>By now I think it is pretty clear, let now recap all of this with a diagram</b>
+        <b>By now I think it is pretty clear, let's now recap all of this with a diagram</b>
     </aside>
 </section>